> Peter Bellamy > Songs > The Lisburn Lass

 The Lisburn Lass

-Peter Bellamy learnt The Lisburn Lass from Geordie Hanna of County Tyrone and sang it unaccompanied on his privately issued cassette of 1983, Fair Annie: English, Irish, Australian and American Traditional Songs.
+Peter Bellamy learnt The Lisburn Lass from Geordie Hanna of County Tyrone and sang it unaccompanied in 1983 on his privately issued cassette of English, Irish, Australian and American traditional songs, Fair Annie.

 Peter Bellamy sings The Lisburn Lass